Daniel Govan: Civil War service

 At the beginning of the American Civil War in 1861, Govan chose to follow his home state and the Confederate cause.
 He raised a company of men and in May he was appointed a captain in the Arkansas State forces.
-On June 5 he was elected lieutenant colonel in the 2nd Arkansas Infantry, and on January 28, 1862, was promoted to colonel and given command of the regiment.
+On June 5 he was elected lieutenant colonel in the 2nd Arkansas Infantry Regiment, and on January 28, 1862, was promoted to colonel and given command of the regiment.

 Govan and his men participated in the Battle of Shiloh in April 1862.
 Following Shiloh, Govan took part in Edmund Kirby Smith's Kentucky Campaign and fought at the Battle of Perryville in October.
 At one point during this battle Govan temporarily commanded a brigade.
 He then fought at the Battle of Stones River that winter and at the Battle of Chickamauga in September 1863.
 Govan led a brigade in the Reserve Corps of the Army of Tennessee from August to November.
 During the Battle of Missionary Ridge Govan played a prominent role in the Battle of Ringgold Gap, receiving high praise from his commander, Maj.
 Gen. Patrick Cleburne.

 On December 29, 1863, Govan was promoted to the rank of brigadier general.
 His command consisting of the 5th, 6th, 7th, and 8th Arkansas Infantry Regiments.
-Govan's brigade participated in the Atlanta Campaign, and he received particular mention for his conduct at the Battle of Pickett's Mill in May 1864.
+Govan's brigade participated in the Atlanta campaign, and he received particular mention for his conduct at the Battle of Pickett's Mill in May 1864.
 Govan was captured after a fierce battle at the Battle of Jonesborough on September 1, but was exchanged for George Stoneman on October 2.

-Govan served the remainder of the war with the Army of Tennessee, participating in the Franklin-Nashville Campaign and then the Carolinas Campaign.
+Govan served the remainder of the war with the Army of Tennessee, participating in the Franklin-Nashville Campaign and then the Carolinas campaign.
 He was seriously wounded in his throat on December 16 at Nashville.
 Govan surrendered in 1865 with Gen. Joseph E. Johnston at Greensboro, North Carolina.
 He was paroled from there on May 1 and was pardoned by the U.S. Government on December 12.